yadakhov/insert-on-duplicate-key/readme.md

 ### Isn't this the same as updateOrCreate()?

-It's similar but not the same.
-The updateOrCreate will only work on one row at a time.
-InsertOnDuplicateKey will on many rows.
+It is similar but not the same.
+The updateOrCreate() will only work for one row.
+InsertOnDuplicateKey will work on many rows.